 Rinvoq has a boxed warning about serious infections.
 A boxed warning is a serious warning from the Food and Drug Administration (FDA).

 Rinvoq works by reducing the activity of your immune system.
 This makes your immune system weaker.
-With a weakened immune system, you may have an increased risk for serious infections.
+With a weakened immune system, you may have an increased risk of serious infections.
 In clinical trials, these infections sometimes required treatment in the hospital.
 In rare cases, they led to death.

 Examples of serious infections that have been reported in people taking Rinvoq include:

 Serious infections weren’t common in clinical trials of Rinvoq.
 People were more likely to have this side effect if they were taking other medications that also weaken the immune system, such as methotrexate (Trexall).
+Taking a higher dosage of Rinvoq may also increase the risk of serious infections.

 What you can do